-Linear position sensors convert the linear displacement of the object into an electrical signal that is proportional to the object's displacement.
-Linear position sensors are available in many mechanical styles and mounting configurations, with a variety of measurement (stroke) lengths.
+Linear position sensors convert the linear displacement of connected machinery into an electrical signal proportional to the object's displacement.
+Models from Gefran and Alliance Sensors are available in many sensing technologies, mechanical operation styles, mounting configurations, and stroke lengths.